aws-samples/aws-secure-environment-accelerator/src/ui/README.md

 ```
 src
 ├── components          # Reusable React components across the project.
 │   └── fields          # Reusable React components that render fields for the corresponding `io-ts` types.
 ├── pages
 │   ├── advanced        # React components to build the advanced page.
 │   ├── default         # Default React components to reuse in other pages.
 │   ├── editor          # React components to build the editor page.
 │   ├── home            # React components to build the home page.
-│   └── wizards   # React components to build the wizards page.
+│   └── wizards         # React components to build the wizard page.
+│       ├── components  # Reusable React components that render fields for the wizards.
+│       └── steps       # React components to render steps in the wizard page.
 └── utils
 ```